LFA-REAL™ System to Improve Health and Quality of Life

 What is LFA-REAL™?

-The LFA-REAL™ system is a two part system, based on a series of simple questions and observations, to determine a treatment’s impact on the patient’s health and daily life.
-One set of questions and observations, known as a Clinician Reported Outcome measure (ClinRO), is designed for clinicians and the other set of questions, known as a Patient Reported Outcome measure (PRO) is designed for patients.
-Once approved for clinical use, the LFA-REAL™ system will enable healthcare providers to make evidence based and targeted treatment decisions, allowing for overall as well as organ specific disease assessment.
-It will be designed so that it’s easy to access, using web and mobile applications.
-Measurement systems like LFA-REAL™ are commonly used for other diseases, but do not exist for lupus.
-The system is currently in the research and design phase of development.
+The LFA-REAL™ is a two-part system that uses a series of simple questions and observations to determine a treatment’s impact on a patient’s health and daily life.
+One set of questions and observations, known as a Clinician Reported Outcome measure (ClinRO), is designed for clinicians.
+The other set of questions, known as a Patient Reported Outcome measure (PRO), is designed for patients and was created with patients' feedback and participation.
+The LFA-REAL™ system provides overall and organ-specific assessments, enabling physicians to make evidence-based, targeted treatment decisions.
+The system continues to undergo testing and revisions and is currently being used in a global Phase III clinical trial by Janssen.

-- Provide cost-effective and efficient clinical methods to evaluate disease activity in patients with lupus so clinicians can use the most targeted treatments.
+- Provide cost-effective, efficient clinical methods to evaluate disease activity in patients with lupus, enabling clinicians to choose the most targeted treatments.

-- Show treatment effectiveness and measure improvement in clinical studies, speeding development, evaluation and approval of new and better treatments.
+- Show treatment effectiveness and measure improvement as part of clinical studies, speeding development, evaluation, and approval of new and better treatments.

 - Reduce unnecessary treatments and administrative costs.